The Arc is for you:

 Marti holds a Certified Fund Raising Executive Certification and is a member of the Association of Fundraising Professionals, where she is a mentor for new development professionals.
 She holds a B.A. in French from Miami University, Oxford, Ohio.

-Joanne Rolle, Director of Program Operations
+Joanne Rolle, Chief of Services

 Joanne joined The Arc in 1996 and has over 15 years experience in providing services to individuals with developmental disabilities.
 She is a former special education teacher and holds a Masters in Nonprofit Management.
 Joanne has a depth of knowledge in service provision and supervises The Arc’s vocational, residential, integrated community-based services and individualized services.
 She also oversees several of our employer contracts.
 She is a member of The San Francisco Chamber of Commerce and the Business Network International group.
 Joanne believes in providing purposeful and meaningful activities and work for people with disabilities, and the services she supervises are a progressive and unique approach to that goal.